sashacmc/mmdiary/README.md

 ### Authenticating with YouTube API

-On the first run of `mmdiary-video-upload`, a URL will be provided.
+On the first run of `mmdiary-video-upload-youtube`, a URL will be provided.
 Follow these steps:

 1. **Open the URL**:
    - Copy the provided URL and paste it into your web browser.